-European official: Digital currencies inefficient way to pay
+European officials: Virtual currencies are no way to pay

 Continue Reading Below

-Jens Weidmann said in a speech Wednesday that digital currencies such as Bitcoin are not good means of payment because their values fluctuate so rapidly.
+A top monetary official, Jens Weidmann, said in a speech Wednesday that digital currencies such as bitcoin are not good means of payment because their values fluctuate so rapidly.
+He added they were no substitute for conventional currencies backed by central banks such as the European Central Bank.

 Weidmann is head of Germany's national central bank and also sits on the governing council of the European Central Bank, issuer of the shared euro currency.